wolffe/repeater2-for-gravity-forms/readme.md

 ### Features
 * Repeat groups of fields multiple times
-* Use multiple repeater2s on the same form
+* Use multiple repeaters on the same form
 * Use shortcodes to display data to the user
-* Use Javascript to manipulate the repeater2
+* Use Javascript to manipulate the repeater
 * Customize the add and remove button's HTML
 * Use Gravity Forms pre-populate hooks and filters like normal
 * Supports Conditional Logic!

 ### Issues
 * Not all fields are currently supported.
 * Ajax enabled forms are not yet supported.
-(Ajax will be automatically disabled on forms with repeater2s)
+(Ajax will be automatically disabled on forms with repeaters)

 ### Shortcodes
 You can place shortcodes inside of input labels, input descriptions, and HTML blocks!